 While you are putting away this year’s decorations, take a peek at any that are still in the storage area.
 If you didn’t use it this year, are you ready to toss or donate it?
 Now is the time to release décor that you don’t like, especially if you need to make room for new items that you acquired during the season.

 I have a few more tips on storing holiday decorations here.

-Are you still stumped?
+Are you still stumped on how to organize and store holiday decorations?
 The main thing is just to start!
 It only takes about a half a day for an average household to get holiday decorations down.
-With some hot coco and jazzy tunes, maybe you’ll make it happen in less time.
+With some hot cocoa and jazzy tunes, maybe you’ll get organized in less time.